hetu-project/hetu-parallel-engine/README.md

 We welcome contributions!
 Please read our contributing guidelines before submitting pull requests.

 ### License
-This project is licensed under [LICENSE NAME] - see the LICENSE file for details.
+See the LICENSE file for details.

 ### Acknowledgments
 CometBFT Team
 Cosmos-SDK Team
-Narwhal Team at Meta (formerly Facebook)
+Narwhal Team at Meta